 Let’s say you’re Advertiser 1.
 Even though you’re willing to pay $2.00 for each click, you’ll only be charged $1.61.
 That’s even less than your competitor is paying for the spot below you!

-Want to Know How PPC Can Help Your Business?
+Want to Know How PPC marketing Can Help Your Business?

 Check out our free e-Book: Using PPC to Improve Your Bottom Line.
-We go into more depth about the benefits of PPC and how to put together a successful PPC campaign.
+We go into more depth about the benefits of PPC advertising and how to put together a successful PPC marketing campaign.
+You can always talk to our PPC agency in Lancaster to get even more insights.